-The Diversity Certificate requires 18 graduate semester credit hours of course work to be completed with an average grade of ‘B’ or better.
-Diversity is defined as inclusive of diversity in race/ethnicity, as well as age, religion, sexual orientation, and disability.
+The Diversity Certificate requires 18 graduate semester credit hours of course work to be completed with an average grade of B or higher.
+Diversity is defined as inclusive of diversity in race/ethnicity, as well as gender, class, age, religion, sexual orientation, and disability.
 Some courses will focus on diversity within the United States and others are global with a cross-cultural focus.
-The following three courses are required for the Diversity Certificate:Sociology Post-baccalaureate Certificate in Diversity Program of Study (18 semester credit hours)

 |SOCI 5643||Race and Ethnic Groups in the United States||3|